leegao/readme2tex/READOTHER.md

 is the exact middle of the image.
 For IE and Edge however, the center is about 5 pixels (the height of a lower-case character) above the exact center.
 Since this looks great for non-IE browsers, and reasonably good on Edge, this is the default rendering method.
-The trick here is to pad either the top or the bottom of the image with extra spaces until the baseline of the equation is at the center.
-For most equations, this works great.
-However, if you have a tall equation, like $\frac{~}{\sum\limits_{x^{x^{x^{x}}}}^{x^{x^{x^{x}}}} f(x)}$, you'll notice that there might be a lot of slack vertical spacing between these lines.
+The trick here is to pad either the top or the bottom of the image with extra spaces until the baseline of the formula is at the center.
+For most formulas, this works great.
+However, if you have a tall formula, like $\frac{~}{\sum\limits_{x^{x^{x^{x}}}}^{x^{x^{x^{x}}}} f(x)}$, you'll notice that there might be a lot of slack vertical spacing between these lines.
 If this is a deal-breaker for you, you can always try the `--valign True` mode.
-For most inline equations, this is usually a non-issue.
+For most inline formulas, this is usually a non-issue.

 #### How to compile this document
 Make sure that you have the `tikz` and the `xcolor` packages installed locally.